schuyleresprit/vcl/pages/persian.md

 <div class="col-sm-1">
 </div>
 <div class="col-sm-10">
-<div class="page_title"><h3>Greek</h3></div>
+<div class="page_title"><h3>Persian</h3></div>

-Represented here are the authors who have written works in Greek.
-Some of these may be texts translated into Greek from other languages.
+Represented here are the authors who have written works in Persian.
+Some of these may be texts translated into Persian from other languages.

 <html>
 <body>